approximateinference/approximateinference/src/contents/index.md

 - AI for science, and
 - causal inference.

-We also encourage submissions that contribute to the foundations of probabilistic machine learning and machine learning theory.connecting different probabilistic methods and/or approximate inference methods.
+We also encourage submissions that contribute to the foundations of probabilistic machine learning and machine learning theory.

 This year we will run three submission tracks: